-A grade of Not Proficient is given to any student who completes the requirements for a course and does so in a fashion that is only marginally competent or reflects minimal skill (but does not rise to the level of competence) for a law student and future lawyer at this stage of his or her education.
+A grade of Not Proficient is given to any student who completes the requirements for a course and does so in a fashion that only reflects minimal skill (but does not rise to the level of competence) for a law student and future lawyer at this stage of his or her education.
 This grade confers credit for the course.